Nathaniel Rich (soldier): Restoration

-Following the May 1660 Stuart Restoration, Rich lost the lands he had acquired in Eltham and High Easter, but as he was not a regicide was released under the Indemnity and Oblivion Act.
+Following the May 1660 Stuart Restoration, Rich lost the lands he had acquired in Eltham and High Easter, but was exempted from other legal penalties under the Indemnity and Oblivion Act.
 Despite this, he was re-arrested on 10 January 1661 during the short-lived rising by his fellow Fifth Monarchist Thomas Venner, and held in Portsmouth.
 In August 1663, he married Lady Elizabeth Kerr, daughter of the Earl of Ancram and thanks to her lobbying and the support of his custodian, Charles Berkeley, 1st Earl of Falmouth, he was finally set free in 1665.
 He spent the rest of his life living quietly in Stondon, where he died sometime between drawing up his will in October 1700 and it being proved in March 1702.